bradfitz/gomemcache/README.md

 ## Why this project?

-The version is bumped to v3 to indicate it's has something incompatible with the vanilla one.
+The version is bumped to v3 to indicate that it has something incompatible with the vanilla one.

 ### `get` vs `gets`